-- The Life and Times of Juniper Lee: In "The Great Escape", June's class visits the zoo but the animals are less then lively.
+- The Life and Times of Juniper Lee: In "The Great Escape", June's class visits the zoo but the animals are less than lively.
 The zoo itself isn't too bad with some decent conditions.
 But the inhabitants turn out to be monsters glamored to look like animals and kept prisoner by a Demoness named Gigi who uses their energy to remain beautiful.
 Naturally anyone who isn't magically inclined can't hear them and they're taken down to an even worse prison underground after closing hours which does have cramped cages (though oddly get free time like a prison yard).
-June ends up captured, turned into a lemur and stuck there for a bit when she initially tries to break them free.
+June ends up captured, turned into a lemur, and stuck there for a bit when she initially tries to break them free.

-- Muppet Babies (1984): Defied and discussed in an episode where Rowlf thinking zoos just keep animals locked in cages.
+- Muppet Babies (1984): Defied and discussed in an episode where Rowlf thinks zoos just keep animals locked in cages.
 Even after Nanny explains most zoos don't use cages anymore, he's still unconvinced and the rest of the episode is spent explaining the benefits zoos offer such as protecting endangered species.
 By the end, Rowlf changes his view and is now anxious to visit the zoo, but now Gonzo is scared to go, fearing he is an endangered species and the zoo will want to keep him there.